Air quality reviews and reports

 Levels below government limits

-In Reigate and Banstead, we found that air pollution in most areas of the borough is well below the government limits for all pollutants.
+In Reigate & Banstead, we found that air pollution in most areas of the borough is well below the government limits for all pollutants.

-The pollutant identified as a potential problem in certain areas of the borough was Nitrogen Dioxide (NO2), and following computer modelling and subsequent monitoring the council has nine Air Quality Management Areas.
+The pollutant identified as a potential problem in certain areas of the borough was Nitrogen Dioxide (NO2), and following computer modelling and subsequent monitoring the council has two Air Quality Management Areas.

 Air Quality Management Areas

-The air quality management areas covering the M23 to the south of the M25, A217 / Rushworth Road, and the A23 near Dean Lane, orders 2, 4, and 5 respectively, were revoked on 4th September 2013 (Revocation order PDF) as the air quality standards for nitrogen dioxide are now being met at these sites.
+The air quality management areas covering the M23 to the south of the M25, A217 / Rushworth Road, and the A23 near Dean Lane, orders 2, 4, and 5 respectively, were revoked (officially cancelled) on 4 September 2013 (Revocation order 2013 PDF) as the air quality standards for nitrogen dioxide are now being met at these sites.

 Pollutants